A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Asymptotic behavior

 thanks to the law of large numbers and the central limit theorem. \end{proof}

-\begin{osservazione} For our proofs we will use the above lemma as stated.
-However, with a very similar proof one can show that for any $r > 1$, the lemma still holds with a partial sum from $m$ to $\cl{rm}$ (instead of $m$ to $2m$), with the same limit of $1/2$. \end{osservazione}
+\begin{remark} For our proofs we will use the above lemma as stated.
+However, with a very similar proof one can show that for any $r > 1$, the lemma still holds with a partial sum from $m$ to $\cl{rm}$ (instead of $m$ to $2m$), with the same limit of $1/2$. \end{remark}

 Proving Theorem \ref{posit} is now straightforward: